pchemguy/GeomPrimitive/primitives/src/pet/SAVEPOINT.md

 OpenCV `cv2.createLineSegmentDetector` (`LSD`) returns a set of segment candidates ((x, y) array) and an array of associated segment width.

 ![](./screenshots/Raw-LSD-distribution.png)
 **Sample LSD Metadata Distribution**: Due to standard limited functionality, precision and NFA data is not collected.
 Conservative filtering may involve dropping excessively thick lines (say, top 1-5 %) and very short lines, say shorter than 2-4 pixels.
-Length filtering may also be attempted on bottom 1-5%, but the long tail must be kept as gridlines detection may very well yield long segments and generally broad length distribution depending on image quality and grid distortion.
+Length filtering may also be attempted on bottom 1-5%, but the long tail must be kept as gridlines detection may very well yield long segments and generally broad length distribution depending on image quality and grid size and distortions.